 The new operating system tries to differentiate itself from rival OSes by categorizing applications, services and Web content under hubs, which helps provide related information in a single view.
 The people hub, for example, aggregates phone calls, text messages, social media feeds and Outlook e-mail messages in a single view.
 The information is updated in real-time and users don't have to go through multiple applications to view the related information.

-The hubs also include music and video, marketplace (for applications), office (for business applications) and pictures.
+The hubs also includes music and video, marketplace (for applications), office (for business applications) and pictures.
 Users can shoot pictures with the phone and upload them to the cloud in just a few seconds.

 Users can do voice search through the Bing search engine.